blueyutsu/LOL-DKP/README.md

 # VERY Simple DKP
-#Created by Tasmand Daengdej and Robert Jiang
+#Created by Tasman Daengdej and Robert Jiang

 My first project:
 A dkp counter for bidding on roles in lol